 To help achieve the above, ensure you’re managing your time well at work.
 This could mean:

 - Drawing up weekly or daily to-do lists, and ticking off tasks as you complete them.

 - Categorising projects by their urgency.

-- Using spreadsheets or dedicated software tools to help you plan your workflow.
+- Using spreadsheets or dedicated workflow planning tools, such as Trello, to help you plan your workflow.